Selection tool for urban trees

 Urban trees are exposed to a variety of stress factors.

-In order to meet the different requirements placed on urban trees, a multi-criteria procedure is used.
-In addition to climatic aspects, other criteria relevant to cities - such as allergy potential or tolerance to road salt - are considered for the suitability assessment of urban trees.
-For the development of this decision tool, existing tools for the suitability of different tree species for use in urban areas aretaken into account.
+In order to meet the different requirements placed on urban trees, a multi-criteria procedure has been used.
+In addition to climatic aspects, other criteria relevant to cities - such as allergy potential or tolerance to road salt - were considered for the suitability assessment of urban trees.
+For the development of this decision tool, existing tools for determining the suitability of different tree species for urban areas are taken into account.
 These include the Climate Species Matrix (KLAM), the citree planning database of the Technical University of Dresden, and the street tree list of the German Conference of Garden Authorities.
-In addition, a new literature study especially with regard to ecosystem services is carried out.
-Furthermore, the scientific findings from GrüneLunge 1.0 will be incorporated.
+In addition, a new literature study especially with regard to ecosystem services was carried out.
+Furthermore, the scientific findings from GrüneLunge 1.0 were incorporated.
 For example, urban trees in Karlsruhe were studied in terms of their ecosystem services and their effect on human health as part of the project.
-We were also able to determine the growth potential of various tree species as a function of site conditions and extreme weather events.
-In order to consider municipality-specific requirements, the individual criteria are weighted according to their importance with the help of test communities and, scenarios are created that take regional characteristics or individual requirements into account when selecting tree species.
-Such prioritizations, which are also called preference articulations, can be, drought tolerance, shade, irrigation, or even human health.
-Also essential for the creation of the planning tool is close cooperation with the Working Group on Urban Trees of the German Conference of Garden Authorities.
-The result of the subproject is a tool that has been expanded to include several criteria and further developed to include methodological aspects that support the complex decision-making situation of tree species selection in urban areas under climate change.
+We were also able to determine the growth potential of various tree species based on site conditions and extreme weather events.